 Our volunteer work varies both on the land and in/on the water.
-We will always include information about physical requirements, gear we use, and destination details for each volunteer job so you can plan to participate in opportunities that are a good match for you.
+We will always include information about physical requirements, gear we use, and destination details for each volunteer job so you can plan for opportunities that are a good match for you.
 We are also big fans of safety.
 Check out our Field Safety page for important information before you head out to be safe.

 What if I don’t want to do field work?

 How will I hear about volunteer opportunities?

-The best way to tune into volunteer opportunities is to sign up for our email updates by filling out the Volunteer Sign up Form.
+The best way to tune into volunteer opportunities is signing up for our email updates with this Volunteer Sign up form.
 We post opportunities to our website and Facebook too.